jorbDehmel/jgame/README.txt

 jgame

 (Jordan "Jorb" Dehmel, 2022, jdehmel@outlook.com)
-A simple game building interface built on top of SDL.
+A simple C++ game building library built on top of SDL.

+Installation:

+    No matter the operating system, you MUST install the SDL2 library for C. If you are using an Ubuntu Linux-based OS, you can run `make install` in this folder to add this library to your includepath.
+If you are using Windows, Arch-based-Linux or MacOS, just install SDL2 and add this folder to your PATH variable.